|

 Songwriting Links

-Although I'm not a member, I frequently attend open mics hosted by South Bay Folks, a group of acoustically inclined musicians in the San Jose, CA area.
+When I lived in Sunnyvale, I frequently attended open mics hosted by South Bay Folks, a group of acoustically inclined musicians in the San Jose, CA area.
 They're at southbayfolks.org.
+I don't make it down there as often after moving to Hayward, but I still think they're one of the best groups around.

 Family Links